Tambo Island: Description

-The island has a surface area of 28 hectares and reaches an altitude of 80 metres on Mount San Facundo.
+The island has a surface area of 28 ha and reaches an altitude of 80 m on Mount San Facundo.
 It is oval and has a typical pyramidal shape, completely covered with trees, especially eucalyptus.
 On its southern side there is a small peninsula (on which there is an old lighthouse) which gives it its characteristic shape.

-There is a former naval ammunition dump, a chapel and a former lazaretto on the island.
+There is a former naval ammunition dump, a chapel, and a former lazaretto on the island.
 There are no inhabited buildings.

 The island has two beaches that are only accessible by private boat.
-At the north-eastern end of the island is Area da Illa, the largest and most popular beach.
+At the northeastern end of the island is Area da Illa, the largest and most popular beach.
 The other, smaller beach is Adreira.
 It is located on the eastern side of the island.
 It is a sheltered cove of white sand, bordered by rocks and a lush pine forest.

 The island can be seen from a large part of the Paseo Marítimo de Pontevedra, the seafront promenade of the city of Pontevedra.